Our Garden Sites

 VIEW GOOGLE MAP

 Annalee held its first classes in fall 1965 and continues to uphold its mission to provide students and families with a supportive and academically rigorous experience.
 Today as a STEAM school, Annalee boasts a dedicated team of teachers and staff who encourage high expectations for success while celebrating individual differences and learning styles.
 In the summer of 2019, GSF partnered with the Los Angeles Galaxy Foundation to rebuild and expand the garden, adding ten new raised garden beds and native plantings, transforming the space into a thriving outdoor classroom.
-Garden Educator: Stefan Henschke
+GSF serves Annalee with our Seed to Table and Cafeteria to Compost programs.
+Site Lead: Joshua Barragan

 “I find the school garden at Annalee to be absolutely wonderful!
 The signage is engaging and informative.
 It is clear that the entire Annalee Community enjoys the garden as well because you will oftentimes find someone either taking care of the garden or just simply “taking in” the sight of it.”